 Learn how the latest research and proven strategies can help you foster strong learning environments in early education that reduce stress, mitigate difficult behaviors and support overall development.

 The decisions and actions of leaders are the linchpin of the early learning environment.
-Each day, early education leaders are designing and driving the policies, processes, and interactions that shape teaching and learning.
-Participants in The Science of Early Learning and Adversity: Daily Leadership to Promote Development and Buffer Stress will return to their settings with enhanced knowledge, and leadership and organizational strategies that support the design and implementation of strong early learning environments—those that buffer stress, reduce challenging behaviors, and promote development.
-This new program, featuring keynote speaker Walter Gilliam and offered as part of the Saul Zaentz Professional Learning Academy, is squarely aligned with the Academy’s mission to equip leaders with the cutting-edge knowledge, strategic tactics, and collaborative networks needed to design and implement approaches and policies that improve young children's learning environments.
+Each day, these leaders design and drive the policies, processes, and interactions that shape teaching and learning that impacts young children’s lives.
+Participants in The Science of Early Learning and Adversity: Daily Leadership to Promote Development and Buffer Stress will return to their settings with enhanced knowledge and strategies that support the design and implementation of strong early learning environments—those that buffer stress, reduce challenging behaviors, and boost development.
+Offered as part of the Saul Zaentz Professional Learning Academy, this program is squarely aligned with the Academy’s mission to equip leaders with the cutting-edge knowledge, strategic tactics, and collaborative networks they need to improve early learning environments.

 - Understand the latest science describing the relationship between adverse experiences and early learning and development